pb82/MissMatch/README.md

 Object patterns can have type specifiers
 ----------------------------------------

   - o(.x:n) matches an object with at least a property 'x' which is required to be a number.
-You can also bind the number value:
+You can also bind the number's value:

       * o(.x:n@x)